 Looking for a vegan snack recipe to go with this moringa latte?
 Try these

-- Easy no bake granola bars
+Easy vegan granola bars

-- Add milk to your milk frother
+- Add milk to your milk frother1 Cup Milk

-- Add moringa powder and maple syrup
+- Add moringa powder and maple syrup1 teaspoon Moringa Powder, 1 teaspoon Maple Syrup

 - Turn on your milk frother and allow to heat up.
 Once done, serve in your favourite mug